environmentalinformatics-marburg/rsdb/docs/_docs/server_installation.md

 **Web-interface**: Per default your local RSDB server is running at [http://127.0.0.1:8081](http://127.0.0.1:8081)

 Consult the [RSDB wiki](https://github.com/environmentalinformatics-marburg/rsdb/wiki/Troubleshooting) if you encounter issues.

+If libgdal-java is not available for your os, see in wiki: [Unable to locate package libgdal-java](https://github.com/environmentalinformatics-marburg/rsdb/wiki/Troubleshooting#unable-to-locate-package-libgdal-java)

 ## Other Linux distributions